 - IV drug abuse

-- Crowded living conditions as in the case of some types of pneumonia and meningitis
+- Crowded living conditions, which can occur with some types of pneumonia and meningitis

 The first symptoms depend on the site of the infection.

 As the condition progresses to sepsis, symptoms may include:

 - Changes in mental status

 - Decreased urine

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 If sepsis is suspected, the source of the infection will attempt to be found.

 Your bodily fluids and waste products may be tested.
 This can be done with: